-Suffice it to state, in most family-based trust arrangement, the entities that control the company are invariably the same entities (or associates thereof) that control the trustee.
+Suffice it to state, in most family-based trust arrangement, the entities that control the company are invariably the entities that control the trustee.
 Accordingly, the 'consensual agreement' element would usually be typically satisfied.

 The legal rationale for the Commissioner's section 109D application was a result of the Commissioner's technical conclusion: